 - API coverage for integration with 3rd party inventory systems

 Sales & Advertising Channels - Amazon is included

 This update aims to help merchants reach more customers by promoting products with online marketplaces & advertising platforms.
 Merchants will be able to sync their Magento store across channels to sell their products.
 Magento 2.3 also brings improved performance and data intelligence so merchants can easily review business performance across all of their channels.

 - Google Merchant Center and Ads integration in development

 - Magento plans to announce support for additional channels

 Magento has been working extensively on the new Page builder and PWA Studio to bring merchants a more novice-friendly user interface.
 The company claims that PWA will bring higher performance and experience for consumers, leading to at least a 50% increase in performance better conversion, based on examples from Forbes, Weather Channel, Google, etc.

-Magento is currently working on code reviewing, bug fixing, upgrade testing and working with its partners for publication of extension updates to prepare for the release.
+Magento is currently working on code reviewing, bug fixing, upgrade testing, and working with its partners for the publication of extension updates to prepare for the release.
 The company is also working on some technical considerations that we should know more about in the final release.